Kevin Eubanks: The Tonight Show

 In 1992, Eubanks moved to the West Coast to play guitar in The Tonight Show Band.
-He composed "Kevin's Country," the closing theme music for The Tonight Show with Jay Leno.
+He composed "Kevin's Country", the closing theme music for The Tonight Show with Jay Leno.
 In 1995, he replaced Branford Marsalis as leader of the band.

 When NBC moved Leno's show from late night to prime time, Eubanks moved with the band to continue conducting music for the short-lived The Jay Leno Show.
 Eubanks appeared on the new show as The Primetime Band.

 On April 12, 2010, Eubanks announced on the show that he would be leaving The Tonight Show following its 18th season.
 His last show was on May 30, 2010.
 He indicated in an interview with The Philadelphia Inquirer that he wanted to concentrate on music, adding that his leaving was not provoked by any problems with Leno or NBC.
-Following his departure from The Tonight Show, he began touring with bandmate Marvin "Smitty" Smith on drums, Bill Pierce on saxophone, and Rene Camacho on bass.
+Following his departure, he began touring with bandmate Marvin "Smitty" Smith on drums, Bill Pierce on saxophone, and Rene Camacho on bass.